 Alternately, some of the holes may have appeared at the bottoms of the fins in places where the fins had filled in with sand and soil.
 Acidic water in the sand and soil wore away these holes while the fins were still underground.
 Later, the sand and soil was removed, exposing the arches.

 Eventually arches will wear through and collapse.
 Forty-three arches have collapsed due to erosion since 1970.
-Their loss is a sober reminder how delicate—and recent—these formations are.
+Their loss is a sober reminder of how delicate—and recent—these formations are.
 Rapid processes created them and are now destroying them.

 Arches are the remnants of a vast sandstone layer deposited on top of salt beds.
 When the sandstone was deposited on the salt beds, the weight caused the salt to liquefy and push up, fracturing the sandstone into parallel strips.